 - Cirrus clouds: These clouds form high in the atmosphere where they are blown into thin, feathery formations by high level winds.

 - Cumulus clouds: The word cumulus means “heap” or “pile”.
 Cumulus clouds are puffy looking clouds formed when water vapour condenses as a result of strong updraughts.
 They look like floating heaps of cotton.

 - Stratus clouds: These clouds are formed in layers.
 A stratus cloud looks like a sheet of cloud.

 Many other types of cloud display features of more than one of the basic cloud types.
 For instance a cirrostratus cloud displays features of cirrus as well as stratus clouds.
 They are high level,thin, feathery clouds formed in layers.
 It is important to note that the prefix “alto” is used to describe mid level clouds and the terms “nimbo” or “nimbus” are used to describe clouds that produce rain.
 Therefore, altocumulus clouds are mid-level cumulus clouds and nimbostratus clouds are stratus clouds that produce rain.

 A distinct type of cloud is the cumulonimbus cloud.
 This type of cloud forms when very strong updraughts rise high into the atmosphere forming very tall clouds.
 The top of this type of cloud may spread out, giving the cloud an anvil shape.
 Cumulonimbus clouds produce heavy rain and thunderstorms.
 The diagram below shows various cloud types as well as the altitudes at which they form.
 Click to enlarge the image.

 The CXC/CSEC Geography syllabus requires students to study some of the major weather systems which affect the Caribbean.
-Students are also required to study the climate of equatorial, tropical continental and tropical marine regions.
-Students must also understand how relief affects climate.
+Students must also understand how various factors affect weather and climate.